|

 In

-think many Christians today, although they don't admit it, live like this.
+think many Christians today, although they don't admit it, live in such a

 Another

-thing that these false teachers do is “deny that Jesus Christ is our
+thing that these false teachers did was to "deny that Jesus Christ is

-This would make them non-Christians, even though they appeared in
+make the false teachers clearly non-Christians, even though they appeared

 In